 Thinking more long term, IMO 2030 is on sight with a target to reduce CO2 emissions by at least 40% by 2030.
 For those looking to invest in a ship with a 20/25-year useful life, this is a material aspect to consider as more than half of the life of that vessel will be available when this new regulation gets enforced.
 Today, there’s no clear path to follow.
-LNG seems like the long-term winner, however the investment in retrofitting seems quite pricy (some talk of $50+ million, approximately half the value of a new built VLCC).
+LNG seems like the long-term winner, however the investment in retrofitting seems quite pricy (some talk of $15+ million).
 New, more efficient engines using the same fuels could be and option, but need to be designed… and tested.

 Don’t Overlook the Risks

 Leverage matters a lot.
 Many participants feel that non-recourse debt (i.e. attached to vessels which do business by their own as separate legal entities) is a wildcard that can be drawn at convenience.

 Members, log in below to access the restricted content.